 One thing that jewelry researchers always look at is the clasp.
 Without having access to any 1930s wholesale jewelry findings catalogs it’s impossible to know whether a given clasp was available trade-wide or was proprietary to only one company.
 Some of the necklaces below have a box clasp that is not the exact same one that my MJM (Mystery Jewelry Maker) used on the many examples I’ve found thus far – which is one reason why I have hesitated to attribute this patterned mesh jewelry to them.

 All of the first eleven necklaces shown below use the exact same flat mesh chain, which coincidentally is indeed an exact match for one of the three that were used by my MJM although – like the clasp – this is not by itself a positive identifier.
 All of these are between 15” and 16” in length and (with only one exception) the mesh is 5/8” wide.
 Some have enamel paint on both sides while others are decorated only on the top.

 Here is the same necklace but giving an entirely different effect in two shades of green.
 It is 16” long, is solid green on the reverse, and has the same ribbed-center box clasp.

 Here’s an adaptation of the same zigzag motif with one side being filled with color to form triangles.
 This time only black is used, to fill in the top triangles and to create a two-row black (or perhaps dark grey?) outside border.
-The reverse is plain metal; the length is 15” and the ribbed-center box clasp appears to have originally had black enamel trim, now partly worn away.
-(The MJM did occasionally enamel the clasp to match the necklace.)
+The reverse is plain metal; the length is 15” and the ribbed-center box clasp appears to have originally had black trim, now partly worn away.
+(The MJM did occasionally accent the clasp to match the necklace.)